timarkh/tsakorpus/README.md

-# Tsakorpus
+# Tsakorpus 2.0

-**WARNING:** Tsakorpus 2.0 is being developed right now.
-It is going to be released in May 2021.

-If you want to use tsakorpus, download the most recent version from this repository.
+If you want to use Tsakorpus, download the most recent version from this repository.

 ## Overview